espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Hunter's Aim.md

 # Hunter's Aim
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 When you focus on aiming, your attack becomes particularly accurate.
 Make a ranged weapon Strike against your hunted prey.
-On this Strike, you gain a +2 circumstance bonus to the attack roll and ignore your prey's [[Concealed]] condition and any lesser cover.
+On this Strike, you gain a +2 circumstance bonus to the attack roll and ignore your prey's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition and any lesser cover.